Winter bicycle maintenance: Essential tips for every cyclist

 - Top tips for mountain biking downhill in the mud – how to ride in muddy conditions

-Clean your bike more regularly
+Clean your bike after every ride

 Use a ceramic or protective post-wash coating

 At the moment, ceramic and protective post-wash coatings are becoming very popular.
-Using clever technologies that come from the automotive industry, ceramic coatings create a slippery and hydrophobic coating.
-This is perfect if you do struggle with post-ride bike clean motivation as it makes the task that much easier.
-Ceramic coatings can be pricy initially, but there’s enough in the bottle to coat more than one bike and they’re claimed to remain effective for years.
+Using clever technologies from the automotive industry, ceramic coatings create a slippery and hydrophobic coating.
+This is perfect if you typically lack motivation for a post-ride bike clean as such coatings make the task much easier.

 If a ceramic coating isn’t for you, products such as Muc-Off’s Silicone Shine and Kingud’s Bike Protect do a similar job.
 However, they require application after every wash.
-Either way, sorting your bike with a coating like this will make your life a bit easier.
+Either way, sorting your bike with a coating like this will make your life easier.

 Choose a wet chain lube